 Sometimes, when using Google or Google Scholar, you come across an interesting or relevant article that is worth your time to read.
 If you're on-campus, you might have no trouble accessing the full-text of certain articles because, even though you found it using Google, you are using the library's resources to actually get to it.
 If you're an online or distance student, you might face pay walls where the journal or publisher demands money (a lot of money) to be able to read those articles.
 SHU Library has two tools that can help if you ever find yourself in this situation: Citation Linker and Inter Library Loan.

 The video below explains how to use Citation Linker to find an article within the library's databases.

-If you need to find a certain Journal Title, you can use Journal Finder to locate it.
+If you need to find a certain Journal Title, you can use Publication Finder to locate it.